JonipHarju/personal-trainer-app-haaga-helia-front-end-course/README.md

 - A customers and training page.
 - Navigation component between these pages
 - A table component on both pages that lists the requirement information.
-- Table includes flitering and sorting
+- Table includes filtering and sorting
 - A dark and light mode support

 ## Screenshot of the customers and training pages below